-Some of the student work posed here was produced between the Autumn of 1999 and the spring of 2000, for Photography 46 and Photography 49, as offered at Los Angeles City College.
+The earliest of the student work posed here was produced between the Autumn of 1999 and the spring of 2000, for Photography 46 and Photography 49, as offered at Los Angeles City College.
 These were Photoshop classes.
-I haven’t checked to see whether these classes are still offered at City, but they may be.
+I haven’t checked to see whether these classes are still offered at City, but they probably are.

 They were one of the better investments that I ever made.
 At that time, we were working in Photoshop 5.0.
 These were class assignments, so there is no clip art used in these examples, although towards the end of the 2nd semester some scanning was required in the assignments.

-Since retirement, however, I have been taking more classes at City.
+Since retirement in 2010, however, I have been taking more classes.
 I try to post at least something from each of those.
-There has been a world of development between Photoshop 5.0 and CS6.
-Consequently, I recently took the Art Department’s Photoshop class at City and picked a few more techniques.
+There has been a world of development between Photoshop 5.0 and CS6 (and beyond).
+I also took the Art Department’s Photoshop class at City and picked a few more techniques.
 The previous semester I had finally buckled down and taken a class in Adobe Illustrator.
 About time, too.
-My poor old copy of FreeHand 10 isn’t going to survive another system upgrade.
+My poor old copy of FreeHand 10 wouldn’t survive another system upgrade.
 I have also taken some classes at Santa Monica College.

-The Fandom stuff is still mostly Harry Potter related, but there is at least one other unrelated file, and there may be others eventually.
-A couple of the things here are variously modified clip art but I did put at least some work into all of them.
+The Fandom stuff is still mostly Harry Potter related, but there are at least a couple of other unrelated files, and there may be more, eventually.
+A number of the things here are variously modified clip art but I did put at least some work into all of them.

 Yes, the House T-Shirts are intended to be downloaded and printed on heat-release stock and used as iron-on transfers.
 Go ahead and copy them to your hard drive if you've a mind to.
 A couple of the other designs are offered for general use/adaptation as well.